tropicbliss/NodeSniper/README.md

 ## Alright, jokes aside:

 This sniper was made because I just wanted to make a sniper for fun.
 It is also easy to use, platform-agnostic, and easily extensible.
-It is however quite a basic sniper at the moment, and don't expect frequent updates.
+It is however quite a basic sniper at the moment.
+I am in no way a professional, and don't expect frequent updates.
 Take note that this sniper doesn't yet support Microsoft account authentication.

 ## Credits ❤️